cosmos/sdk-tutorials/academy/ibc/ica.md

 # Interchain Accounts

 Another application module [implemented in the IBC-go](https://github.com/cosmos/ibc-go/tree/main/modules/apps/27-interchain-accounts) repository is the [Interchain Accounts(ICS-27)](https://github.com/cosmos/ibc/blob/master/spec/app/ics-027-interchain-accounts/README.md).

-**Interchain Accounts(ICA)** allow to control an account on a **host chain** from a **controller chain**.
+**Interchain Accounts(ICA)** allows you to control an account on a **host chain** from a **controller chain**.

 ![ICA Overview](images/icaoverview.png)

-**Host Chain**: The chain where the interchain account is registered.
-The host chain listens for IBC packets from a controller chain which should contain instructions (e.g. cosmos SDK messages) for which the interchain account will execute.
+**Host Chain**: the chain where the interchain account is registered.
+The host chain listens for IBC packets from a controller chain which should contain instructions (e.g. cosmos SDK messages) which the interchain account will execute.

-**Controller Chain**: The chain registering and controlling an account on a host chain.
+**Controller Chain**: the chain that registers and controls an account on a host chain.
 The controller chain sends IBC packets to the host chain to control the account.
 A controller chain must have at least one interchain accounts authentication module in order to act as a controller chain.

-**Authentication Module**: A custom IBC application module on the controller chain that uses the Interchain Accounts module API to build custom logic for the creation & management of interchain accounts.
-For a controller chain to utilize the interchain accounts module functionality, an authentication module is required.
+**Authentication Module**: a custom IBC application module on the controller chain that uses the Interchain Accounts module API to build custom logic for the creation and management of interchain accounts.
+An authentication module is required for a controller chain to utilize the interchain accounts module functionality.

-**Interchain Account**: An account on a host chain.
+**Interchain Account**: an account on a host chain.
 An interchain account has all the capabilities of a normal account.
-However, rather than signing transactions with a private key, a controller chain's authentication module will send IBC packets to the host chain which signals what transactions the interchain account should execute.
+However, rather than signing transactions with a private key, a controller chain's authentication module will send IBC packets to the host chain which signal what transactions the interchain account should execute.

-The ICA module itself provides an API for registering an account and for sending interchain transactions.
-A developer will use this module by implementing **ICA Auth Module**(_authentication module_) and can expose GRPC endpoints for an application or user.
+The ICA module provides an API for registering an account and for sending interchain transactions.
+A developer will use this module by implementing an **ICA Auth Module** (_authentication module_) and can expose GRPC endpoints for an application or user.
 Regular accounts use a private key to sign transactions on-chain.
 Interchain Accounts are instead controlled programmatically by separate chains via IBC transactions.
 Interchain Accounts are implemented as sub-accounts of the interchain accounts module account.

-First have a look how an accounts is registered:
+First, look how an account is registered:

 ![Register account](images/icaregister.png)

-To register an account on the host chain, the function [`RegisterInterchainAccount`](https://github.com/cosmos/ibc-go/blob/main/modules/apps/27-interchain-accounts/controller/keeper/account.go) will be called on the controller chain:
+To register an account on the host chain, the function [`RegisterInterchainAccount`](https://github.com/cosmos/ibc-go/blob/main/modules/apps/27-interchain-accounts/controller/keeper/account.go) is called on the controller chain:

 ```go
 // RegisterInterchainAccount is the entry point to registering an interchain account.